Koudela/eArc-eventTree/README.md

 pattern/architecture which is in fact a combination of the composite and observer pattern and acts as architectural base for the eArc eventTree package.

-It can be used to implement complex iterators, a message broker, the chain of responsibility and the strategy pattern, MVC/ADR and many more.
+It can be used to implement complex iterators, the broker, the chain of responsibility and the strategy pattern, MVC/ADR and many more.

 As of all eArc packages one of its driving ideas is to make your code as